 Examine the worn or faded spots on the urethane surface to decide if the condition has sufficient integrity (see Repair Compound and Mechanical Repair (Sub-patch) for renovation.
 Also, any imperfections you see at this stage will be amplified after the pigmentation.
 These can be removed with a light sanding using 3000 grit finishing paper and follow with a tack cloth and final cleaning.

-The urethane pigmentation used for automobile upholstery is classified as a semi-solid permeable membrane, being a thermosetting polymer (elastomers) it remains flexible while retaining its tensile strength, to enable it to expand and contract, following the temperature fluctuations (elasticity) of the substrate.
+The urethane pigmentation used for automobile upholstery is classified as a semi-solid permeable membrane, is a thermosetting polymer (with elastomers) it remains flexible while retaining its tensile strength, to enable it to expand and contract, following the temperature fluctuations (elasticity) of the substrate.
 The urethane although very resilient to abrasion wear from entering and exiting the vehicle, by using additives it still maintains its physical properties like flexibility, tactile hand and its patina

 Urethane Surface Cracks

 As the leather hide loses moisture, it begins to shrink and stiffen.
 This leaves a minuscule gap (delamination) between the leather hide and the pigmented (colour) urethane coating on top of it.
 The urethane coating is no longer supported by the hide; without proper support, it starts to crack.

 Colour change - if you are applying a pigmentation to change the colour of the finished leather; surface preparation (removal of existing pigmentation (colour) is the most important step.

 Unlike lacquer-base preparations, which close the urethane micropores, water-based products allow hydration (transpiration and evaporation of moisture) via the micropores.
 This enables hydration of the finished leather, maintaining its soft and supple patina after you have renovated the pigmentation.